galgeshkovich/home-internet-connection-and-math-scores/README.md

-home-internet-connection-and-math-scores.

- Predicting the relationhship between home internet connection in poor areas on the math score in PISA exam
+ Predicting the relationship between home internet connection in poor areas on the math score in PISA exam